"It's something to really consider—especially if you're not a fan of fish."

 That’s why Smith is such a big fan.
 “I often recommend algae-based omega-3s for people who are vegetarian or vegan, for those with fish allergies, or anyone who has trouble getting enough omega-3s,” she says.

-It might fortify your immune system.
+It might support your immune system.

 In addition to being loaded with minerals, algae is also a good source of B-vitamin.
 Those nutrients play a key role in turning food into energy, giving you the fuel you need to get through your day with a little bounce in your step.